GRRL Security Policies

 1A.
 Patrons

-Parents and caregivers are responsible to supervise the activities and choices of their children.
+Parents and caregivers are responsible for supervising the activities and choices of their children.

-Patrons will comply with federal, state, and local laws and policies.
+All patrons must comply with federal, state, and local laws, as well as library policies.

 Library users are expected to behave respectfully toward staff and other library users.
 Harassment of others will not be tolerated.